DioxusLabs/dioxus/packages/permissions/permissions/README.md

 A cross-platform permission management system with linker-based collection, inspired by Manganis.

-This crate provides a unified API for declaring permissions across all platforms (Android, iOS, macOS, Windows, Linux, Web) and embeds them in the binary for extraction by build tools.
+This crate provides a unified API for declaring permissions across supported platforms (Android, iOS, macOS) and embeds them in the binary for extraction by build tools.

 ## Features